Because Europe is an adventure to be lived

 The programme is delivered by around 100 leading academics and practitioners from Europe and beyond.
 Two intensive study trips in Europe and its neighbourhood provide students with exclusive field experience and invaluable knowledge.

 The academic programme in the first semester equips students with advanced knowledge to analyse the foundations of European integration.
 Students specialise in a particular area by taking courses in one of the four thematic majors of the second semester.

 Master of Arts in Transatlantic Affairs (MATA)

-The two-year Master of Arts in Transatlantic Affairs programme, taught in English and offered jointly by the College of Europe (Bruges and Natolin) and The Fletcher School of Law and Diplomacy (Tufts University, Boston area), provides an excellent academic and practice-oriented education regarding the historical, economic, legal and political aspects of transatlantic affairs in a broad sense.
+The two-year Master of Arts in Transatlantic Affairs, taught in English and offered jointly by the College of Europe (Bruges and Natolin) and the Fletcher School of Law and Diplomacy (Tufts University, Boston area), provides an excellent academic and practice-oriented education regarding the economic, legal and political aspects of transatlantic affairs in a broad sense.

 Languages and Intercultural Dialogue